 Philodendrons is an indoor houseplant that thrives all year round.
+It has been derived from the Greek word ‘Philo’ meaning love and ‘dendron’ meaning tree.
 Taking a Philodendron plant outdoors gives you a chance to flush the soil with plenty of fresh water and clean the leaves.
 Like most house plants philodendrons do not experience much stress when moving from indoor to outdoor settings.

 How To Take Care Of Indoor Plants: Philodendron

 - Place the plant in a location with bright, and indirect sunlight.

 - Water the plant once in two weeks.